antikrem/antikrem.github.io/_posts/2020-12-21-Solving_Two_Body_Intercept_in_2D.md

 \\[t^{\*} =\frac{-b\\pm \sqrt{b^2-4ac}}{2a} \\]

 ## Interpreting \\(t^{\*}\\)
 The quadratic formula has two solutions.
-Each solution has four possible states:
+Each solution has four possible states (ignoring zero):

 #### Negative
 This indicates that a collision, i.e. \\(p_t=q_t\\) would have been possible at an earlier time.
 Generally, at most 1 solution will be negative, especially when the source's position lies almost perpendicular to the target's velocity.